stonecoldhughes/pscadf2c/README.md

 This will create a file called `generate_this_file.c` containing a function called `pick_a_function_name__` with appropriate function arguments automatically populated.

 To see this example in action, please refer to the CI runs for this project.
-Click on "Actions" and then "Docker CI action" to see "build" and "run" stages.
+Click on "Actions" and then "Docker Image CI" to see "build" and "run" stages.
 Clicking these will demonstrate these steps.